afk-procrastinator/calendar-extractor/README.md

 - `CONTACTS_FILE`: The name of the contacts file to use.
 This file should be in the `data` directory.
 - `SAVE_FILE`: The name of the file to save the calendar data to.
 This file will be saved/read from the `data` directory.

-3. Add a `Contacts.xlsx` file in the root directory with the following columns:
+3. Add a `Contacts.xlsx` (or otherwise specified in .env) file in the root directory with the following columns:

 - `Name`: The name of the contact
 - `Affiliation`: The affiliation of the contact